saaga0h/jeeves/docs/E2E_TESTING.md

 6. **No Test Code in Agents**: Agents remain production code
 7. **Easy to Add Cases**: New YAML file = new test
 8. **Visual Output**: Timeline shows the complete flow
+9. **Multi-Backend**: Supports Redis, Postgres, and MQTT validation

 ## Adding New Test Scenarios

-Just create a new YAML file:
+Just create a new YAML file with any combination of event types:

+### Simple Sensor-Only Scenario

 ```yaml
 # test-scenarios/bedroom_morning.yaml